Carey Barry

 Students must have at least a 3.0 GPA to enter their second year (Semester 4).
 Students must maintain at least a 3.0 GPA during the clinical year or be placed on academic probation.
 In order to graduate, students must pass all end-of-rotation exams as well as a comprehensive exam at the completion of their second year.

 Students are required to pass a Summative Evaluation within the last four months of the program prior to graduation.
-For more information you can review the Summative Evaluation description.

 Students are also required to successfully complete a Scholarly Paper/Capstone Project of publishable quality prior to graduation.
-A passing grade for the Scholarly Project is 70% or higher.
+A passing grade for the Scholarly Project is 73% or higher.

 Students must have at least a 3.0 GPA upon completion of the Program to receive the Master’s degree.